otrv4/otrv4/otrv4.md

 7. Securely delete 'sk', 'h', 'r' and 'k'.
 ```

-### Verify a User Profile Signature
+### Verify a Client Profile Signature

-The User Profile signature is verified as defined in RFC 8032
+The Client Profile signature is verified as defined in RFC 8032
 [\[9\]](#references), section 5.2.7.
 It works as follows:

 ```